Do you take time every day to enjoy the small things in life?

 Just as each day has its joys, each day also has its struggles.
 When our lives are missing gratitude for the small things, these struggles can hit us harder.

-A positive and thankful mindset, however, will build up our resilience for when we are faced with the daily disappointments.
+A positive and thankful mindset, however, will build up our resilience for when we are faced with daily disappointments.

 Take a look around your home with fresh eyes.